-All concerns around peer on peer /child on child abuse will be taken seriously, reported, investigated, recorded and managed in line with the child protection procedures outlined in this policy.
-Our college will ensure that at least one member of the college safeguarding team has completed the 1 day LA training on understanding and managing harmful sexual behaviour in education settings https://www.leedsforlearning.co.uk/Training.
-The Stay Safe Officers are responsible for providing or arranging support to all students involved in incidents of peer on peer sexual abuse.
+All concerns around child-on-child abuse will be taken seriously, reported, investigated, recorded and managed in line with the child protection procedures outlined in this policy.
+Our college will ensure that at least one member of the school's safeguarding team has completed the 1 day AIM Project training on understanding and managing harmful sexual behaviour in education settings https://aimproject.org.uk/product/understanding-managing-hsb-in-education-settings/.
+The DSL is responsible for providing support to all children involved in incidents of peer on peer sexual abuse.
+Where incidents of child-on-child abuse involve children attending another school/college setting we will liaise with the relevant DSL/DO at the setting to ensure appropriate information is shared.

 We recognise that sexual violence and/or sexual harassment can happen anywhere including educational settings.
-Where concerns of sexual violence or sexual harassment are witnessed, disclosed or reported to the college (including those that have happened outside of college) the concern will be taking seriously.
+Where concerns of sexual violence or sexual harassment are witnessed, disclosed or reported to the college (including those that have happened outside of college or online) the concern will be taking seriously.
 We recognise that sexual violence and harassment exist on a continuum and may overlap; they can occur online and face to face (both physical and verbal) and are never acceptable.
-In responding to such concerns Stay Safe Officers must (where appropriate) always complete an AIM (Assessment, Intervention, Moving On) checklist and contact the Duty and Advice team if appropriate and follow the principles set out in Part 5 of KCSiE and the DfE guidance on Sexual Violence and Sexual Harassment (2021).
+In responding to such concerns Stay Safe Officers must (where appropriate) always complete an AIM (Assessment, Intervention, Moving On) checklist and contact the Duty and Advice team if appropriate and follow the principles set out in Part 5 of KCSiE.